Infineon/arduino-devops/docs/scripts/arduino-ci.rst

     python arduino-devops/arduino-ci.py <command> -c path/to/ci-matrix-config.yml

-When calling the tool, it will consider the current path the root path of the Arduino asset.
+The script needs to know the root path of the asset to be able to discover the boards and examples.
+Unless specified, the root path will be the current working directory from which the script is executed.
-Otherwise, you will need to specify the root path of the asset by using the flag ``-r``, ``--root-path`` followed by the path to the root of the asset:
+Otherwise, you will need to specify the root path of the asset by using the flag ``-r``, ``--root-path`` followed by the path to the asset's root directory:

 .. code:: bash